DP-3T/dp3t-sdk-backend/README.md

 * [Springboot-Swagger-3](https://github.com/Ubique-OSS/springboot-swagger3) (From Bintray)

 ### Database
-For development purposes an hsqldb can be used to run the webservice locally.
-For production systems, it is recommended to connect to a PostgreSQL dabatase (cluster if possible).
+For development purposes an hsqldb can be used to run the web service locally.
+For production systems, it is recommended to connect to a PostgreSQL database (cluster if possible).

 #### Keys